codemagic-ci-cd/codemagic-docs/content/integrations/jira-integration.md

 ## Adding formatted comments to a Jira issue

-Copy the **.scripts** folder to the root of your project.
+Copy the **.templates** folder to the root of your project.
 This folder contains a template file called **jira.json** which is used to add formatted comments to a Jira issue.

 The Atlassasion Document Format (ADF) is used to format the comment layout and style.
 Click [here](https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/) for more information about ADF and how to modify this template.